wp-plugins/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==

-= 0.2 =
+= 0.2.1 =
-Added new feature to display related post thumbnails.
+Added image sizes and image columns to the widget and shortcode.
+New filter to change the post thumbnail caption text.
+Cleaned up the codebase and made it faster.
+Also added the Dutch language translation and tested it up to WordPress 3.7.1.